yangjin/Application-Convertor-For-WebGL/README.md

 # How to use
 Please follow the user guide in UserGuide folder to setup the environment and convert the WebGL application

-* :"Other names and brands may be claimed as the property of others."
+"WebGL*" :"Other names and brands may be claimed as the property of others."